-- (4) The list should be used to promote participation of black-owned small, medium and micro enterprises (SMME's) and Community Co-operatives. - (5) Once a list has been compiled per commodity and per type of service, price quotation will be invited from the supplies registered in database in a manner that promotes ongoing competition, including on a rotation basis, from R2000 to R29 999.99 in order to promote the participation of SMME and HDI's. - (6) The inclusion of any supplier in the database of suppliers does not exempt the supplier from the obligation to respond in the prescribed manner to notices of the Municipality's Supply Chain Management requirements. - (7) The aim of Lepelle Nkumpi Municipal Council is to incorporate as many, SMME and business cooperatives suppliers as possible in the process of municipal supply chain management processes.
-The following information must at least be obtained from prospective suppliers to register as accredited SMME/Community Cooperatives suppliers with the municipality: - Name of business; - Postal Address: - Telephone (land line and cell numbers) e mail addresses and fax numbers , where possible; - Ward Number - Residential address - Core business - Names of directors / members/owners of business; - Specific expertise vested in the company; - The inclusion of a valid tax clearance certificate; - Permission that the financial position of the supplier and the ability to manufacture or to supply goods or to render a service may be examined before its offer is considered for acceptance; - Reference for past performance
+- (d) The accounting officer must disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time. - (3) The list must be compiled per commodity and per type of service and per ward. - (4) The list should be used to promote participation of black-owned small, medium and micro enterprises (SMME's) and Community Co-operatives. - (5) Once a list has been compiled per commodity and per type of service, price quotation will be invited from the supplies registered in database in a manner that promotes ongoing competition, including on a rotation basis, from R2000 to R29 999.99 in order to promote the participation of SMME and B-BBEE owned enterprises. - (6) The inclusion of any supplier in the database of suppliers does not exempt the supplier from the obligation to respond in the prescribed manner to notices of the Municipality's Supply Chain Management requirements.

+- (7) The aim of Lepelle Nkumpi Municipal Council is to incorporate as many, SMME and business cooperatives suppliers as possible in the process of municipal supply chain management processes.

+- (8) The following information must at least be obtained from prospective suppliers to register as accredited SMME/Community Cooperatives suppliers with the municipality :

+- Name of business ;

+- Postal Address;

+- Telephone (land line and cell numbers ) e mail addresses and fax numbers , where possible;

+- Ward Number

+- Residential address

+- Core business

+- Names of directors / members/owners of business;

+- Specific expertise vested in the company ;

+- The inclusion of a valid tax clearance certificate;

+- Permission that the financial position of the supplier and the ability to manufacture or to supply goods or to render a service may be examined before its offer is considered for acceptance;

+- Reference for past performance